udaarbhavana/ReadWriteLocks/README.md

 ![input reader and writer](https://github.com/udaarbhavana/ReadWriteLocks/assets/118459224/2a6fbbc9-689e-4c73-878f-f5a6df230135)

-i.
-User taken the initial value od shared variable 's' as 10 ii.
-User taken no. of readers is 2 as input i.e Reader 1 and Reader 2 iii.
+1. User taken the initial value od shared variable 's' as 10
+2. User taken no. of readers is 2 as input i.e Reader 1 and Reader 2
+iii.
 User taken no. of writers is 2 as input i.e writer 1 and writer 2 iv.
 Now READER and WRITER threads are created successfully.